Does Unemployment Affect Your Credit Score?

 Undoubtedly, Unemployment can cause great emotional and financial stress.
 People not only worry about managing their routine financial matters but also worry about their credit scores.
 There is a common notion that filing for Unemployment can affect your credit score.

 Let me tell you that there are several factors that affect your credit score, but Unemployment doesn’t directly impact your credit score.
 According to a survey, more than thirty-six million people filed for unemployment compensation due to this corona pandemic.
-Filling for Unemployment will not appear on your credit report, so it will not affect your credit score.
+Filing for Unemployment will not appear on your credit report, so it will not affect your credit score.

 In fact, Credit bureaus and agencies cannot see the variation in your income, so filling for Unemployment doesn’t affect your credit score.
 There is another side of the picture that Unemployment can affect your credit score indirectly.